Estate Planning and Probate Law Specialization Examination

 • 9 a.m. to 12 p.m. and 2 p.m. to 5 p.m.

-• includes multi-part essay questions.
+• total of 3 multi-part essay questions.

-All questions are allocated "points" and require responses that demonstrate accuracy, clarity, sound reasoning, recognition of the problem presented, knowledge of the principle of law involved and correct application of those principles.
+All questions are allocated points and require responses that demonstrate accuracy, clarity, sound reasoning, recognition of the problem presented, knowledge of the principle of law involved and correct application of those principles.
 Full or partial credit for answers may be given.

-Two-hour lunch break
+Two-hour lunch break – on your own

 Subject Matter - The examination shall cover the applicant's knowledge and application of the law in the following topics: